Amanda Coogan

 Amanda Coogan (born 1971) is an Irish performance artist, living and working in Dublin.
 She studied under the performance artist Marina Abramović at the HBK Hochschule für Bildende Kunste, Braunschweig, Germany.
-In her performance art, she produces video and photographs from live performances.
+In her performance art, she produces videos and photographs from live performances.
 Her work often begins with her own body and often challenges the expectations born of context.

 Early life

 Coogan was born in Dublin.
-She studied Painting at Limerick School of Art and Design, Ireland, Athens School of Fine Arts, Greece, and Sculpture at the National College of Art and Design, Dublin and under the performance artist Marina Abramović at the HBK Hochschule fur Bildende Kunste, Braunschweig, Germany.
+She studied painting at Limerick School of Art and Design, Ireland, Athens School of Fine Arts, Greece, and Sculpture at the National College of Art and Design, Dublin and under the performance artist Marina Abramović at the HBK Hochschule fur Bildende Kunste, Braunschweig, Germany.
 She received her PhD from the University of Ulster in 2013.

 Career

-In her performance art, she produces video and photographs from live performances.
+In her performance art, she produces videos and photographs from live performances.
 Her work often begins with her own body and often challenges the expectations born of context.
-Not deaf herself, she is a first language signer and in one striking work she dances to Gil Scott-Heron's "The Revolution Will Not Be Televised," while signing the lyrics.
+Not deaf herself, she is a first language signer and in one striking work, she dances to Gil Scott-Heron's "The Revolution Will Not Be Televised," while signing the lyrics.
 In a more recent work, produced for the Liverpool Biennial, she filmed local people headbanging to Beethoven's "Ode to Joy."

 Coogan has exhibited at the Irish Museum of Modern Art, was an award winner at EV+A 2002 in Limerick, was selected by the Royal Hibernian Academy for the Eurojets Futures exhibition in 2003, and was an invited participant in the 2004 Liverpool Biennial.
 The Limerick City Gallery of Art hosted an exhibition of her installation work in 2005.
 She was part of Dublin Contemporary 2011.

-During the 2020 Covid-19 pandemic she worked on a project about the Wrens of the Curragh.
+During the 2020 COVID-19 pandemic she worked on a project about the Wrens of the Curragh.